infinum/frontend-handbook/JavaScript/Angular.md

 }
 ```

 In our test, we will use TestBed to configure a testing module with all the necessary dependencies.
-It is usually a good idea to provide mock dependencies instead of real dependencies—this makes it easier to set up different conditions for testing, and it makes tests actual unit tests and not integration tests.
+It is usually a good idea to provide mock dependencies instead of real dependencies.
+This makes it easier to set up different conditions for testing, and it makes actual unit tests and not integration tests.

 You can use `TestBed.get` to get an instance of a dependency which the component that is being tested injects.
-In the following example, we will get an instance of `UserTestingService`, using the `UserService` class as a token—this has to match the token with which the instance is injected in the header component constructor.
+In the following example, we will get an instance of `UserTestingService`, using the `UserService` class as a token.
+This has to match the token with which the instance is injected in the header component constructor.

 Here is an example of how we could test our header component: